 A variation of the quote often reads, “To conquer a nation, one must first disarm its citizens.”

-A Newsday op-ed entitled, “Misinformation: Did Hitler say “one must first disarm citizens” to control a nation?” sought to dispel “rumors” that the quote belonged to Hitler, offering its absence from internet searches as some sort of proof.
+A 2012 Newsday op-ed entitled, “Misinformation: Did Hitler say “one must first disarm citizens” to control a nation?” sought to dispel rumors that the quote originated from Hitler, offering its absence from internet searches as proof.
 While a direct citation does seem lacking, such absence neither confirms or denies the source of the quote.
 The original source cannot be found, Hitler or otherwise.